Safety Director: Mayor James Maley

 Mission / Value / Vision Statement

-It is the mission of the Collingswood Police Department to create a safe and secure enviroment for the residents, businesses and visitors to the Borough of Collingswood.
-To enhance the quality of life by the formation of partnerships that build mutual trust, as a result of open and honest communication through the provision of fair and imaprtial police services.
+It is the mission of the Collingswood Police Department to create a safe and secure environment for the residents, businesses and visitors to the Borough of Collingswood.
+To enhance the quality of life by the formation of partnerships that build mutual trust, as a result of open and honest communication through the provision of fair and impartial police services.

-The members of the Collingswood Police Department are committed to the following organizatinal values, which guide our conduct and help to accomplish our mission:
+The members of the Collingswood Police Department are committed to the following organizational values, which guide our conduct and help to accomplish our mission: